Azure/azure-sdk-for-js/sdk/monitor/monitor-opentelemetry/README.md

 ```

-### Application Insights Web SDK Snippet Injection
+### Application Insights Browser SDK Loader

-Application Insights Web SDK Snippet Injection allows you to inject the web SDK into node server responses when the following conditions are true:
+Application Insights Browser SDK Loader allows you to inject the web SDK into node server responses when the following conditions are true:

 * Response has status code `200`.
 * Response method is `GET`.